0zzy0sbourne/SnakeGame/README.md

 # SnakeGame

-Snake game that prints the name's letters one by one in each food eating
+Snake game that prints the name's letters one by one at each food eating